Staging area / 1

 Note also that the topics and postings on this forum related to this event will be reorganized as the content builds.
 So just be aware that some URLs will break going forward.
 But the san‑francisco‑workshop‑2023 tag will persist.

-Each lightening talk consists of a 6 minutes presentation followed by 4 minutes of Q&A. Profile your favorite project, tool, data, research findings, etc
+Each lightning talk consists of a 6 minutes presentation followed by 4 minutes of Q&A. Profile your favorite project, tool, data, research findings, etc.

 presenter: Hazem Abdel-Khalek (Fraunhofer IEG)